-Your safety is our top priority at Wakefield Community Boating.
+Your safety is our top priority at our Community Boating locations.

 Program Director Amanda Haley has completed the Official Massachusetts Boating Safety Course Online and all Crew Members complete a Paddlesports Safety Course online.